what we need is here

 Posted on by James Woodward

-The Christmas Truce One hundred years ago the world was at war – it was a conflict that changed the world for ever and at this anniversary we have been remembering its impact upon the families and communities in our country.
-In particular we remember with sorrow our human capacity for conflict injustice and destruction. […]
+One hundred years ago the world was at war - it was a conflict that changed the world for ever and at this anniversary we have been remembering its impact upon the families and communities in our country.
+In particular we remember with sorrow our human cap

 The twenty third day of December